Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Discussion of proofs

 There is a natural ``shape'' of $F$ -- it is a convex simplex in $\mathbb E^n$, $\mathbb H^3$ or $\mathbb H^4$, hence inherits an metric from the ambient metric space.
 However, instead of using this canonical shape, there are other types of metric or combinatorial structure on $F$, which allows us to arranging different notions of non-positive curvature condition on $\Delta_{S,S'}$, more precisely metric with convex geodesic bicombing \cite{descombes2015convex} and weakly modular graphs \cite{chepoi1989classification,bandelt1996helly}.
-Some of these notions have the advantage of being easier to verify than $\CAT(0)$, especially in high dimension.
+Some of these notions have the advantage of being easier to verify than $\CAT(0)$, especially in high dimensions.
 To show $\Delta_{S,S'}$ has some form of non-positive curvature property, one usually has to check certain conditions on the link of vertices.
-This is the core of the matter.
-We now discuss a main obstacle of checking such link conditions through a simple example.
+This is the heart of the matter.

-Consider $\Lambda'$ to be a triangle Dynkin diagram, and $\Lambda$ to be any diagram containing $\Lambda'$.
+We now discuss a main obstacle of checking such link conditions through an example.
+Let $\Lambda'$ be a triangle subgraph in a bigger Dynkin diagram $\Lambda$.
 Then $\Delta_{\Lambda,\Lambda'}$ is a 2-dimensional complex made of triangles, and the above discussion leads us to metrize each triangle as flat equilateral triangles (despite that the label of edges of $\Lambda'$ could be $>3$) and prove $\Delta_{\Lambda,\Lambda'}$ is $\CAT(0)$\footnote{For contractibility of 2-dimensional core, we still use $\CAT(0)$ metric, as the difficulty of checking $\CAT(0)$ lies in dimension $\ge 3$.}, which amounts to prove that girth of the link of each vertex is $\ge 6$.
-This deceptively sounds a problem concerning 2-dimensional complexes, but it is not of 2-dimensional natural.
-Showing such link condition is equivalent to proving a property regarding commutation of a pair of elements of certain form in the Artin group $A_\Lambda$ (Lemma~\ref{lem:triming}), which could be arbitrarily high dimension.
+This deceptively sounds like a problem concerning 2-dimensional complexes, but it is not of a 2-dimensional nature.
+Showing such link condition is equivalent to proving a property regarding commutation of a pair of elements of certain form in the Artin group $A_\Lambda$ (Lemma~\ref{lem:triming}), which could be of arbitrarily high dimension.
 However, we do not even know how to solve the word problem of $A_\Lambda$.